theQRL/web3.js/docs/docs/guides/smart_contracts/deploying_and_interacting_with_smart_contracts.md

 ## Introduction

 In this tutorial, we will walk through the process of deploying a smart contract to the Zond network, generating the ABI, and interacting with the smart contract using web3.js.
-We will cover the basic concepts of Zond, Solidity, and web3.js and provide step-by-step instructions for deploying a simple smart contract to a test network using Ganache.
+We will cover the basic concepts of Zond, Hyperion, and web3.js and provide step-by-step instructions for deploying a simple smart contract to a test network using Ganache.

 ## Overview